lamehost/pastrami/README.md

   -d, --debug  Turns uviconr debugging on

 Configuration file name is hardcoded: pastrami.conf
 ```

 # Formatting options:
-By default content is returned in an HTML page and colorized with *Google Code Prettify* stylesheet.
+By default Text content is formated as HTML page and colorized with *Google Code Prettify* stylesheet.
 Other formatting options can be returned by attaching an extension at the end of the URL:
  - **No extension**: Google Code Prettify (default)
  - **.txt**: Regular text file
  - **.md**: Content is interpreted as Markdown and rendered as HTML